tingling aching arm

 Last night in bed, there was a throbbing on my forearm closer to the elbow on the inside part of my arm.
 I haven't had an x-ray yet because you can't x-ray nerves so I was told that wouldn't help.
-Any advice would be greatly appreciated.

 You are experiencing one of the most painful conditions we face at the Chiropractic Coalface.
 So, don't feel you're being a baby, it hurts and usually hurts a lot.
 The night pain is a common feature, sometimes your hand under your head might help.

 The rhomboid muscle in the shoulder blade region is supplied by a nerve from the lower neck so deep upper back pain is a common feature.

 What's interesting though is that the pain is crossing several nerve roots.
 Which makes me wonder about a thoracic outlet syndrome in which a whole bundle of nerves, and the artery to the arm are pinched.
 The key sign: in a regular pinched nerve root raising the arm above the head will usually relieve the pain.
 The so-called Shoulder Abduction Relief sign.
 However in a TOS raising the arm as in hanging the washing will usually increase the symptoms as both the artery and the nerves are affected.

 A cervical rib is another consideration, only detected on X-ray.